galaxyeagle/galaxyeagle.github.io/_posts/2020-06-26-Creating a Website.md

 ### Step 1
 **A.**	Go to the Downloads section of www.rubyinstaller.org & download the latest stable version of Ruby+Devkit
 **B.**	Install it after downloading, preferably in C:/ drive of your PC
 **C.**	Ensure that the folder containing the .exe files of Ruby installation (say folder X) is present in your system PATH.
-To check it run `git` on cmd & it should show no errors.
+To check it run `gem` on cmd & it should show no errors.
 If there are errors, go to My Computer( or 'This PC') in your File Explorer -Right click- Properties - Advanced System Settings - Environment Variables.
 Ensure that the folder X is present in the PATH of both User & System variables : if not, add it.
 Alternatively this can be done through the command line.

 ### Step 2
 **A.** Install gems 'jekyll' & 'bundler' using gem install jekyll bundler from cmd